etienne-martin/express-aggressive-cache/README.md

 #### `debug`

 A flag to toggle debug logs.
-Defaults to false.
+Defaults to `false`.

 ## Memory Store